His family fled Afghanistan facing threats for supporting US troops. Now he sits in ICE custody at risk of being sent back

 (CNN) — When Said Noor, a US Army veteran, picked up a phone call on December 2, he immediately knew something was wrong.

-His brother Lal was in Laredo, Texas, several hours west of their home in Austin, nervously explaining that the commercial truck he drove had been stopped at a Customs and Border Protection checkpoint.
+His brother Lal was in Laredo, Texas, several hours south of their home in Austin, nervously explaining that the commercial truck he drove had been stopped at a Customs and Border Protection checkpoint.

 When the agents asked if he was a US citizen, Lal, 28, answered honestly: He isn’t.
 He, his mother and five of his brothers and sisters had fled Afghanistan in the wake of the US’ military withdrawal, and he is currently awaiting a decision on an asylum claim he submitted years ago.